Český Krumlov

 Summary

-• Český Krumlov is a charming destination located in the Czech Republic.
+• Český Krumlov is a historic town in the Czech Republic, accessible by train, bus, or car from Prague.

-• The town’s historic center is a UNESCO World Heritage Site and offers stunning architecture and rich history.
+• The town’s center is a UNESCO World Heritage Site, featuring medieval architecture and the notable Český Krumlov Castle.

-• Explore the town on foot or rent a bicycle to discover the surrounding countryside.
+• Explore the town on foot or by bicycle to enjoy the surrounding natural beauty.

 Posted by